Ways to book a practical driving test

 DVA offers tests outside the normal test times at a number of test centres.

 Tests are generally available at all permanent test centres between 8.50 am and 3.50 pm Monday to Friday.
-Saturday and weekday evening tests (May to September only), subject to resources being available, are offered at a premium rate.
+Saturday and weekday evening tests (May to September only), if resources are available, are offered at a premium rate.

 DVA provides facilities for candidates with special needs or physical disabilities.
-To facilitate any special requirements you have, you must speak to a member of staff, so book your test by phone or in person.
+For any special requirements you have, you must speak to a member of staff, so book your test by phone or in person.

 When you book your test, you should let DVA know if you: